Connect with others who understand.

 Women are three times more likely to develop migraine than men.
 Women are also more likely to develop chronic migraine — defined as experiencing migraine symptoms at least 15 days in each month.
 About 85 percent of those with chronic migraine are women, according to the Migraine Research Foundation.

-If you have migraine attacks and menstruate, you might experience spikes in symptoms at certain points in your menstrual cycle when hormones fluctuate.
+If you have migraine and menstruate, you might have spikes in symptoms at certain points in your menstrual cycle when hormones change.
 In fact, more than half of people with migraine notice this pattern.
 Menstrual migraine attacks may begin during adolescence, peak in the 30s, and taper off after menopause.

 Other Health Conditions